Puerto Rico: Economy

 Puerto Rico is classified as a high income economy by the World Bank and International Monetary Fund.
 It is considered the most competitive economy in Latin America by the World Economic Forum and ranks highly on the Human Development Index.
 According to World Bank, gross national income per capita in Puerto Rico in 2020 was $21,740.
 Puerto Rico's economy is mainly driven by manufacturing (primarily pharmaceuticals, textiles, petrochemicals and electronics) followed by services (primarily finance, insurance, real estate and tourism); agriculture represents less than 1% of GNP.
 (Note: pr.gov (in Spanish) "La manufactura es el sector principal de la economía de Puerto Rico.")
 (Note: pr.gov (in Spanish) "Algunas de las industrias más destacadas dentro del sector de la manufactura son: las farmacéuticas, los textiles, los petroquímicos, las computadoras, la electrónica y las compañías dedicadas a la manufactura de instrumentos médicos y científicos, entre otros.")
 In recent years, it has also become a popular destination for MICE (meetings, incentives, conferencing, exhibitions), with a modern convention center district overlooking the Port of San Juan.

 Responsibility for San Juan port inspections lies with PPQ.
 So high is the volume of cargo traffic that between 19842000 the San Juan PPQ station recorded 7.74% of all interceptions, #4 in the country, #2 for insects and #3 for pathogens.
-Most species are originally from South America or elsewhere in the Caribbean due to PR's position as an intermediary on the way to the mainland.
+Most species are originally from South America or elsewhere in the Caribbean due to Puerto Rico's position as an intermediary on the way to the mainland.
 This is one of the worst locations for cut flowers and other plant parts both in terms of number of problems and diversity of species for insects in plant parts in baggage, and for pathogens in plant parts in baggage and cargo.
 Pathogen interceptions were dramatically (17%) higher 19992000 than in 19851986.

 Puerto Rico's geography and political status are both determining factors for its economic prosperity, primarily due to its relatively small size; lack of natural resources and subsequent dependence on imports; and vulnerability to U.S. foreign policy and trading restrictions, particularly concerning its shipping industry.

 Puerto Rico experienced a recession from 2006 to 2011, interrupted by four quarters of economic growth, and entered into recession again in 2013, following growing fiscal imbalance and the expiration of the IRS Section 936 corporate incentives that the U.S. Internal Revenue Code had applied to Puerto Rico.
 This IRS section was critical to the economy, as it established tax exemptions for U.S. corporations that settled in Puerto Rico and allowed their insular subsidiaries to send their earnings to the parent corporation at any time, without paying federal tax on corporate income.
-Puerto Rico has been able to maintain a relatively low inflation in the past decade while maintaining a purchasing power parity per capita higher than 80% of the rest of the world.
+Puerto Rico has been able to maintain relatively low inflation in the past decade while maintaining a GDP per capita (adjusted for purchasing power parity) higher than 80% of the rest of the world.